 • Let You and Him Fight (LYAHF)

 • The Stocking Game

-These are common games played in and out of prison (more details in our Games People Play book summary):
+These are common games played in and out of prison, covered in more details in our Games People Play summary:

 • Cops and Robbers

 • How Do You Get Out of Here?

 • Let’s Pull a Fast One on Joey.

 These are games played in professional or therapeutic situations.
 Example is “I’m Only Trying to Help You (ITHY).
 Unlike people offering genuine professional help, the ITHY player is driven by a hidden motive—to prove that people are disappointing and ungrateful.
 The player offers advice to a patient or client, but it doesn’t work.
 So, he keeps offering his help over and over until he tosses his hands up and blames the failed rescue attempt on the other party’s failure to reciprocate.